Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ![image](https://github.com/user-attachments/assets/24a6f695-2659-4927-a4e8-d8cb6237777c)

-## My Employer, Core Corner of Taipei, lost 80% of its income and students from the COVID pandemic.
+## My Employer, Core Corner of Taipei, lost 80% of its students as a direct result of Virus and Vaccine Panic.

 #### Not only were UK citizens abroad ordered to stay home, but a once thriving Corporate Training business in the centre of Taipei, Core Corner of Zhongxiao Fuxing, lost 80% of its one-on-one consultation business.
-Students were asked to sit at home, or not come to class.*
+Students were asked to sit at home, or not come to class.

+#### I lost 80% of my income, causing severe financial hardship for 3 years.
+The education sector in South East Asia has still not recovered to pre-pandemic levels.

-#### The education sector in the whole of Taipei lost so much work that I lost an estimated 15 to 20,000 pounds in income, and eventually had to leave Taiwan, which caused another hit to my savings.
-From 2020 to 2023, I lost work in Taipei, as a direct result of Virus and Vaccine Hysteria.
+#### The education sector in the whole of Taipei lost so much work, that I lost an estimated 15 to 20,000 pounds in income over 24-26 months.
+I eventually had to leave Taiwan to look for work elsewhere, which caused another hit to my savings.

+#### From 2020 to 2023, I lost work in Taipei, as a direct result of Virus and Vaccine Hysteria.
 A hysteria which is directly, personally, and negligently, the fault of the UK Guardian of London.

-## Key Email, December 2021
+## December 2021.
+All teachers will have to be fully vaccinated against COVID-19 or be subject to constant testing

 MOE COVID-19 Vaccination Mandate
 Hello Teacher

-You may be aware of the government’s 6th December announcement about a vaccination mandate applying to all organizations operating under the auspices of the Ministry of Education (MOE).
-This announcement means that this mandate is applicable to all teachers at Core & Corner for all types of classes, i.e. both on-line and in-person classes.
-The details are as follows:
+[..]

- All teachers will have to be fully vaccinated against COVID-19 or be subject to constant testing Teachers must have had two vaccine doses for more than 14 days to be considered “fully vaccinated” All teachers were urged to get fully vaccinated by Friday 17th December; however, vaccination is not compulsory Teachers who have a vaccine exemption or cannot get vaccinated due to personal reasons must be tested every week and provide a negative COVID-19 test result from either an antigen rapid test, an at-home rapid test or a polymerase chain reaction (PCR) test
+- All teachers will have to be fully vaccinated against COVID-19 or be subject to constant testing
+- Teachers must have had two vaccine doses for more than 14 days to be considered “fully vaccinated”
+- All teachers were urged to get fully vaccinated by Friday 17th December; however, vaccination is not compulsory
+- Teachers who have a vaccine exemption or cannot get vaccinated due to personal reasons must be tested every week and provide a negative COVID-19 test result from either an antigen rapid test, an at-home rapid test or a polymerase chain reaction (PCR) test
-New teachers must provide a negative COVID-19 test result from either an antigen rapid test, an at-home rapid test or a polymerase chain reaction (PCR) test taken within three days of the first day of work after the deadline
+- New teachers must provide a negative COVID-19 test result from either an antigen rapid test, an at-home rapid test or a polymerase chain reaction (PCR) test taken within three days of the first day of work after the deadline

 ![image](https://github.com/user-attachments/assets/2d4a768c-f89f-4c41-af00-7e190adaf202)